Detopall/incidents-users/README.md

 Authentication page:

-- You need to be logged in before you can access the functionallity of the other screens.
+- You need to be logged in before you can access the functionality of the other screens.
 You can register or login using one of the buttons.
-- If you are not logged in an error will be shown on the screen and the functionallity of the home page and history page will not work.
+- If you are not logged in an error will be shown on the screen and the functionality of the home page and history page will not work.
 - Username and password field are required.
 The username must be unique.
 - Going to the authentication page after being logged in, will log you out.